 First things first… you want the freshest veggies you can get to get the maximum crunch possible.
 Sesame oil and soy sauce can be found in the Asian food section of most grocery stores.

-2 roasted chicken breasts to add when ready to eat.
+2 rotisserie chicken breasts to add when ready to eat.

 In a large bowl add all the veggies and mandarin oranges.
 Mix well.